-- Hardware – The size and weight is nice.
+- Hardware: The size and weight are nice.
 Yes, it’s somewhere between a laptop and an iPod Touch but there seem to be so many places the ApTab can be used.
 Add a cover or jacket, and it likely won’t be much different than the Mac laptop.

-- Software (O/S) – Seems snappy and basic, which also seems perfect for this type of device.
-If this is a “transition” device (somewhere between a desktop/laptop and a smart phone), there isn’t much need for all the crazy code that goes into a full-blown operating system.
+- Software (O/S): It seems snappy and basic, which also seems perfect for this device.
+If this is a “transition” device (somewhere between a desktop/laptop and a smartphone), there isn’t much need for all the crazy code that goes into a full-blown operating system.

 Realistically, you are investing in the hardware at this point.
 Can you do without USB inputs or external monitor ports or a camera?
 Of these, I think the camera would make the most sense to include for video conversations.

-I recently bought a pair of bluetooth headphones, which the ApTab will be able to use.
-Yay!
+I recently bought a pair of Bluetooth headphones, which the ApTab will be able to use.

 The nice thing is that Apple has a few more weeks and months to tinker with the final product.
-I’m not sure about dropping a camera in at this point, but there might be some additional bells and whistles that could accompany the real thing.
+I’m not sure about adding a camera at this point, but there might be some additional bells and whistles that could accompany the real thing.

 In fact, I want one.